alxhotel/angular-openvidu/README.md

 ## Development

-  Things to know to understand the implementation:
+  Things you need to know about the  implementation:

   1. **Events**